bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="'This' Keyword in JavaScript." />
 </p>

-The next thing to get into is this keyword in JavaScript, and if you&apos;ve looked up stuff on JavaScript online, you can find that you can find a lot about this keyword.
+<p>The next thing to get into is this keyword in JavaScript, and if you&apos;ve
+looked up stuff on JavaScript online, you can find that you can find a lot about this keyword.
 It can be pretty confusing.
 But in the context in which we&apos;re going to use it in this course that this keyword is fairly simple.
-It basically means that the <b>menu</b> that we clicked on, we&apos;ve add an event listener to all the menus.
+It basically means that the <b>menu</b> that we clicked on, we&apos;ve add an event listener to all the menus.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 75. test console log menu click (48) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">